Hyundai Sonata Insurance Rates

 Enter your ZIP code in our free tool above to get started on finding the best Hyundai Sonata insurance costs.

-U.S. average auto insurance rates for a Hyundai Sonata are $1,406 annually including full coverage.
-Comprehensive costs on average $270 a year, collision insurance costs $506, and liability insurance is $450.
-A policy with just liability insurance costs around $518 a year, and coverage for high-risk drivers costs around $3,044.
-Teens pay the highest rates at up to $5,364 a year.
+Average insurance rates for a Hyundai Sonata are $1,406 a year for full coverage.
+Comprehensive costs on average $270, collision costs $506, and liability costs around $450.
+Liability-only coverage costs as low as $518 a year, with high-risk coverage costing around $3,044.
+Teens receive the highest rates at $5,364 a year or more.

 Average premium for full coverage: $1,406